 How often do 1996 Chevrolet Camaro brake pads need to be replaced?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 How often you need to replace your brake pads also depends on what kind you have on your Camaro.
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Camaro brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Camaro, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Camaro engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t brake, it might as well be scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving and responsive brakes go hand in hand.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1996 Chevrolet Camaro.
 We offer many affordable brake repairs like brake pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder installation.
 Schedule an appointment today for Chevrolet Camaro brake service and repair.